Is hospitality administration a good career?

-The most important skill any aspiring hospitality manager can have is to be attentive to the customer experience.
-The Cornell Peter and Stephanie Nolan School of Hospitality Management offers a degree in Hospitality Management, allowing you to achieve your hospitality management dreams.
-This could lead you to a position in the best hotel brands, boosting your career in hotel management.
+The Cornell Peter and Stephanie Nolan School of Hospitality Management offers a degree in Hospitality Management that can help you achieve your dreams.
+This could lead you to a position in some of the best hotel brands and boost your career in hotel management.
 Take a look at the website snapshot that includes some supporting data that shows how the travel and hospitality industry is getting back on track.
+Consider the success of Nolan School alumni who have used their education to take advantage of non-traditional hospitality management job opportunities.
+The difference between these two courses is that hospitality management degrees focus more on students' social skills.

-Learn more about opportunities to lead in the hospitality field and how earning your degree in Hospitality Management at the Cornell Nolan School can provide you with the skills needed to innovate and instill a philosophy of hospitality as the cornerstone of your career.
+The hospitality and travel industry has been one of the few industries that has only experienced growth in recent decades.
+Hospitality is an industry that involves administrative, operational, and commercial aspects that can be applied to any area of interest that prioritizes service.
+If you want to lead in the hospitality field, earning your degree in Hospitality Management at the Cornell Nolan School can provide you with the skills needed to innovate and instill a philosophy of hospitality as the cornerstone of your career.
+Learn more about how this degree can help you succeed in this exciting industry.

 Glenda Effler